 Use the vice grips to clamp the penny in place.
 Don't squeeze the penny to hard or you will mark and scratch it.

 Drill the holes out, then take the dremel tool and clean up the holes. make sure you get all the bur's and taper in the holes to insure that they don't cut the thread when pressure is applied to them.

 I am leaving this one up to you.
 All and all it makes a pretty durable button that will not get brittle and crack.

-We have a be nice comment policy.
-Please be positive and constructive.
+We have a be nice policy.